thomst/django-searchkit/README.md

 4. Configure as many filter rules as you want.
 5. Click "Save and apply".
 6. Reuse your filter whenever you want using the Searchkit filter section.

+## Contribute

+Contributions as feedback, feature requests, bug reports or pull requests are most welcome.
+Just use the common github infrastructure.